Kaubbila/Web-software-project/README.md

 ## 1/5 Use of timers.
 * I used timer as a clock on the navigation bar.
 Can be seen when accessing pages.
 ## 2/5 Successful implementation of an AJAX call or Fetch.
 * Can be found on NASA.index.
 I Implemented NASA API that fetches the asteroids sighted close by in a specific time.
+The fetching takes time, I suspect its because of the API itself.
 ## 3/5 Data from the asynchronous call is displayed on the webpage.
 * Clicking submit from the NASA.html, (From Asteroids page) launches a function called asteroid from theme.js which fetches value from the API and can be seen on the Asteroids page (After waiting a while).
 ## 4/5 Error handling is implemented (for failed API calls, etc.).